AndrewVHub/GetterImage/README.md

 # How to get images from API in Android app
 > *I created it just for fun.
-How to get images from API in Android app*
+Maybe this will help someone*
 # Technologies used
 - Programming language: Kotlin
 - Tool for working with the network: Retrofit